The Most Environmentally Friendly Meat: Choosing Your Options

 The third thing to consider is the impact of livestock farming on biodiversity.
 Intensive livestock farming can lead to habitat loss and the fragmentation of ecosystems.
 This can have a serious impact on wildlife populations, as well as the overall health of our planet.

 In 2018 a study in the journal Science reported on the carbon intensity of protein sources.
 The authors were two researchers from the University of Oxford, Poore and Nemecek.
 They collected data on multiple environmental impacts of ∼38,000 farms producing 40 different agricultural goods.
 In one of their analyses they had calculated the carbon intensity of high protein sources.
+(Note: there is another study for estimating carbon intensity of foods and we have used that data on the carbon intensity of meat separately on our site).

 Of the different kinds of meat they studied, beef and mutton had the highest carbon intensity per 100 g of protein.
 I suspect 100 g was picked as a unit because its a “nice” number and is almost two people’s worth of protein per day.
 When calculated this way, 100 g of beef protein is estimated to be associated with a 50 kg CO2 cost.
 An American who might be responsible for 15 tons of CO2 over a year.
 Each day that budget is ~40 kg of CO2.
 So 50 g of beef protein would generate 25 kg of CO2 which is about 60% of the daily carbon budget.